-If computer scientists are comparing two systems that both can compute at 10 petaflops per second, for example, but one handled memory twice as fast as the other, an HPL test wouldn't necessarily distinguish between the two.
-HPCG would. that is even more isolated from changes in supercomputer hardware.
+With funding from ASCR and from the National Nuclear Security Administration's Advanced Simulation and Computing program, computer scientists at the DOE national labs also are developing even higher-level approaches for adaptable programming.
+Taking advantage of C++ language standards, they can write code that is even more isolated from changes in supercomputer hardware.
 Kokkos, developed by Sandia researchers, includes template code to handle the memory space, where data resides on various processors, and execution space, which describes how computation is parallelized across processors.
 Similarly, RAJA, developed at Lawrence Livermore National Laboratory, uses C++ programming abstractions that create connections to hardware- and software-specific compilers and data-management routines.